dog behaviourist wirral dog behaviourist wirral dog behaviourist wirral dog behaviourist wirral

 FACT: For things to change for the better for your dog, YOU have to change the relationship you have with your dog, permanently!– no if’s, but’s or maybe’s.

 All dogs require structure in their life.
 Your dog needs to understand what his / her position is in relation to you and your family.
 That means you giving praise and affection (at the correct time and to the right state of mind) for wanted behaviour.
-It also involves you giving meaningful consequences / punishment for inappropriate / unwanted behaviour.
+It also involves you giving meaningful consequences / punishment, for inappropriate / unwanted behaviour.
 Punishment has to be fair and immediately identifiable by your dog as to what they are being punished for.
 If you don’t follow this rule then you are more likely being abusive to your dog and adding confusion.
 Fair punishment is NOT abuse.
 If you don’t say ‘No’ to your dog’s behaviour by default you are saying ‘Yes’

 why use tools?